undertaker899/Telegram_bot/README.md

 * User required to message bot in format (2 keywords and a number, with whitespace between each)

-* For example: USD RUB 1500
+* For example: dollar ruble 1500

 * If user enters commands **/start** or **/help** instructions on how to use the bot are shown.